swanguni/Azure-Synapse-TPC-DS-Benchmark-Testing/Labs/Module 1/Readme.md

 ### "Single Click Easy" Deployment
 The following commands should be executed from the Azure Cloud Shell at https://shell.azure.com using bash:
 ```
+@Azure:~$ az account set --subscription "YourSubscriptionName"
 @Azure:~$ git clone https://github.com/swanguni/Azure-Synapse-TPC-DS-Benchmark-Testing.git
 @Azure:~$ cd "Azure-Synapse-TPC-DS-Benchmark-Testing/Labs/Module 1"
 @Azure:~$ bash provisionServices.sh <serviceNamePrefix>
 ```

+Provisioning can take about 20 minutes.
+Make sure you select good unique serviceNamePrefix, otherwise you can face global names collisions.

 ### Advanced Step by Step Deployment: Terraform
 You can manually configure the Terraform parameters and update default settings such as the Azure region, database name, credentials, and private endpoint integration.
 The following commands should be executed from the Azure Cloud Shell at https://shell.azure.com using bash: